bootlin/training-materials/slides/networking-stack-overview/networking-stack-overview.typ

 === Layer 1 - PHY Layer

-- Defines how data is sent to a peer trough a *physical medium*
+- Defines how data is sent to a peer through a *physical medium*

 - PDU is *symbols* and *bits*